 Although every case is fact-sensitive, you should be very careful about waiving your right to alimony.
 If a MSA properly addresses the issue then it will be difficult or impossible to later petition the Court for alimony if you waive it.
 The future is unknown to all of us and it’s possible that circumstances could change (including how you feel about things) in the future but at that point in time not have a recourse.
 You should consult with a lawyer to understand your alimony obligations or rights before entering into any such MSA.
 This is particularly true if the marriage has been emotionally or otherwise draining.
 In such an instance you may be considering waiving alimony merely to move forward, but you will likely come to regret that decision (or see it as another element of control) in the future when options are no longer available.
 Alimony waiver is a serious step for either party to take: having a divorce lawyer to guide you can help level the playing field.

-Your New Jersey Divorce Lawyer
+Your New Jersey Divorce and Alimony Lawyer

 If you’re considering a New Jersey divorce or Family Law action contact me to discuss your options.
 You can schedule an initial consultation by calling my office at 908-237-3096 or by scheduling your own divorce consultation online by clicking here.